InSight Lander Snaps Its Second Selfie On Mars, Captures New Weather Event On The Martian Surface

 As The Inquisitr previously reported, InSight sent back its first official selfie from the red planet on December 6, 2018 – less than two weeks after its November 26 touchdown on Elysium Planitia.
 At the time, the spacecraft looked new and shiny and still carried its main science instruments on board its deck, Space remarks in a recent report.

 In the new photo, InSight’s dinner-table-size solar panels are covered in a thin layer of dust, blown over the spacecraft by the Martian wind.
-At the same time, the lander’s deck looks relatively bare now that its two main instruments – the SEIS ultrasensitive seismometer and HP3 heat probe – have been deployed in December and February, respectively.
+At the same time, the lander’s deck looks relatively bare now that its two main instruments – the SEIS ultrasensitive seismometer and HP3 heat probe – were deployed in December and February, respectively.

 “Now that they’re removed, the viewer can see the spacecraft’s air pressure sensor (white object in center), the tether box for its seismometer, and the tether for its heat probe running across the deck,” notes NASA’s Jet Propulsion Laboratory (JPL), which manages the InSight mission.